viet34tqc/notebook/nextjs.md

 ### Client-side rendering (Plain React.js app)

-HTML is rendered on client side by using JS
+All the rendering happens in the browser (client)

 - Initial Load: App is not rendered
-- JS Loaded
+- Browser parse HTML and JS loaded
-- Hydration: App is hydrated, React components are initialized and App becomes interactive (Hydration is the process of getting your static HTML from server and turning it into dynamic DOM that React can modify)
+- React renders the tree and generates all the DOM nodes

 If you are trying to visit a react application that has a really large bundle on a slow connection, you might see a flash of white on the page